UPCEA Online Professional Development Course Catalog

 PCO Leader Courses

 Explore leadership within higher education at a new level by focusing on how to responsibly manage people, data, and ideas with the PCO Leader courses.
+The PCO Leader Certificate Program is recommended for PCO leaders and those preparing for a significant leadership role in PCO.
 Each course is four weeks long.
 Complete all five Leader courses successfully and receive the PCO Leader Certificate.

 Leading with Diplomacy, Data, and Drive: the Unique Imperative of the Professional, Continuing, and Online Leader